Please enter your email address below. You will receive a link to reset your password.

 Reuven Rubin (Romanian/Israeli, 1893-1974) expressionist lithograph titled 'Adam and Eve' derived from the 'Visions of the Bible' (1972) portfolio.

-Signed and numbered geometrically composed original silkscreens by German born artist Jo Neimeyer.
+Silkscreen prints by German born artist Jo Neimeyer.
+Signed and numbered.

 Three framed Op art silkscreen prints in black frames by artist Getulio Alviani, signed.